hiphapa/blogs.snap-ci.com/_posts/2014-10-31-shell-changes.md

 $ heroku maintenance:off --app 'APP_NAME'
 {% endhighlight %}

-Running a command within `()` ensures that it runs in a subshell and so it would not exit the current shell and your build will work just like earlier.

 #### Changes with the *export* command:

-The `export` command will now cause environment variables to be set for all the commands in the stage.
+The *export* command will now cause environment variables to be set for all the commands in the stage.
 Let's look at an example again:

 {% highlight bash %}
 $ export RAILS_ENV=production; bundle exec rake assets:precompile
 $ bundle exec rake spec:smokes
 {% endhighlight %}

 This will work just fine in today's case as the RAILS_ENV will be unset when running the *bundle exec rake spec:smokes* command.
 But when the bash session will be persisted across the stage, you may have to unset the RAILS_ENV variable before running the smoke tests.
-You can do so by adding an unset command before running the smoke command:
+One way to make sure that the exported variable is not available to subsequent command is to run in it a subshell:

 {% highlight bash %}
-$ export RAILS_ENV=production; bundle exec rake assets:precompile; unset RAILS_ENV
+$ (export RAILS_ENV=production; bundle exec rake assets:precompile)
 $ bundle exec rake spec:smokes
 {% endhighlight %}